digitallyinduced/ihp/Guide/editors.markdown

 ### Customizing the Web Browser used by IHP

 When running `devenv up` the application will automatically be opened in your default browser.
-You can manually specify a browser by setting the env var `IHP_BROWSER`:
+You can manually specify a browser by setting the env var `IHP_BROWSER` in `.envrc`:

 ```bash
 export IHP_BROWSER=firefox